Logiqx/wst-results/docs/events/guidance/README.md

 - COROS VERTIX 2, VERTIX 2S, APEX 2, APEX 2 Pro
 - Garmin watch approved by GPS-Speedsurfing and using APPro Windsurf

-Please ensure your backup device is configured correctly.
+Please ensure your backup device is configured correctly, and worn in the best way.